Energy Price Cap 2026: Latest Ofgem Rates & History

 History of the Energy Price Cap

-Below is an infographic showing the history of the energy price cap and how it's changed over time, showing both the annual change and the change in the monthly average cost.
+Below is an infographic showing the history of the energy price cap and how it has changed over time, including both the annual figure and the average monthly cost.

 Image released under Creative Commons.
 If used, please attribute it by linking to: heatable.co.uk